-Walking with hundreds of people at a variety of stages on their grief journeys, Camp Kerry harnesses this collective experience to help people cope better with the trials and challenges of their bereavement.
+Walking with thousands of people at a variety of stages on their grief journeys, the Camp Kerry Society harnesses this collective experience to help people cope better with the trials and challenges of their bereavement.
 Together, we transform narratives of loss, fear and hopelessness into narratives of love, meaning and hope.

 Join us and build a creative, compassionate community that can embrace and support those who are grieving.